wp-plugins/adaptive-images/readme.txt

  - The plugin needs to add a little bit of code to your `.htaccess` file in order to function properly.
 It removes this code  once disabled.
 If you are not cool with that, then&hellip; tough luck!
- - The plugin cannot work out of the box with a CDN (or Varnish server for that matter), because the CDN or Varnish are unaware of the device size cookie and they cannot know in a definitive way which image they should cache or serve for each device.
+ - It cannot work out of the box with a CDN (or Varnish server, for that matter), because the CDN or Varnish server are unaware of the device size cookie and they cannot know in a definitive way which image they should serve or cache for each device.
+ - It does not care whether the device is actually mobile or not.
+It checks the device screen resolution.
+If you have set your breakpoints big enough then it should work just as good for desktop devices as well.
+However it targets mostly themobile ones.
  - The resized versions of the pictures are kept in a special directory in the `/wp-content/cache` folder.

+Thanks for using the plugin and, please, do let us know how it works (or doesn't work) for you.
+We love creative feedback!